UPDATE: MOBE brought down by FTC

 So, is it a scam?

 Well, It’s hard to determine if it’s a scam since it has all of these different program names attached to it.

-My conclusion is that “The Secret Society of Millionaire” is just a landing webpage and a video that is a front AND a Sales funnel for MOBE.
+My conclusion is that “The Secret Society of Millionaire” is just a landing page and a video that is a front AND a Sales funnel for MOBE.

 There is NO secret society!